carpodok/carpodok/README.md

 - 🔭 I’m currently working on Android Development with Java and Kotlin.

- - 🌱 I’m currently learning Flutter.
+ - 🌱 I’m currently learning Flutter to write  cross-platforms mobile apps and I'm learning up-to-date technologies such as Jetpack Compose in the mobile industry

 - 📝 I've Medium account where I publish articles when I learn new things.